 Suicide in Norway

-- About 500 - 600 people commit suicide every year in Norway.
+- Approximately 650 people die as a result of suicide every year in Norway.
 Two out of three are men.

 - The median age of suicide is 47 years, which means that half are older and half are younger than 47 years.

-- Between 5,000 and 6,000 bereaved family members and close friends are affected by suicide every year.
+- Approximately 6500 bereaved family members and close friends are affected by suicide every year.

 - The incidence of suicide in Norway is similar to Europe, North America and Australia.